 "No fear of that!" laughs Robert, a little sorely.
-"She has flown to Oakmoor."
+"She has flown to Oakmoor.

-"What a blessing she didn't take wing before we left!" muses Ted.
-What has the poor girl done to you
+wing before we left!" muses Ted.

-Robert, with a sudden burst of wrath. on her face.
+that you should hate her so?" asks Robert, with a sudden burst of wrath.
 Ted raises himself on his elbow and stares at his brother in solemn won-

 "I say, the morning air doesn't seem to agree with you, old boy!" he remarks in a meditative tone.
-"I don't hate Shell; I know she is a brick to the children-they adore her; but, see- ladies present, ing that she does nothing but saub me when we meet-well, I don't adore come by the carrier's wagon?" deher!"
+"I don't hate Shell; I know she is a brick to the children-they adore her; but, seeing that she does nothing but snub me when we meet-well, I don't adore